 - 1 In the Navigation pane, click Create Restore Job. - 2 In the saveset table on the Create Restore Job-Choose Saveset page, select the Full Backup of the primary replica that you are restoring, and click Next. - 3 On the Create Selection Set page, select the AlwaysOn Availability Group that you want to restore.
-Include all databases included in the saveset. - 4 Click Edit Plugin Options. - 5 In the Restore Type section, select With NO RECOVERY. - 6 In the AlwaysOn Availability Groups sections, select the Remove Database Secondary Copies from the AlwaysOn Availability Group Before Restore and Remove Primary Database from the AlwaysOn Availability Group Before Restore check boxes. - Do not select the Add Primary Database to the AlwaysOn Availability Group After Restore because you selected the With NO RECOVERY option. - 7 Click Ok to save the settings, and then click Next. - 8 In Job Name, specify a name for the job if you do not want to use the default setting. - 9 In the Target Client list, select the same Virtual Client that was the target of the backup. - 10 Click Save & Submit, and use the Job Status page to monitor progress.
+Include all databases included in the saveset. - 4 Click Edit Plugin Options. - 5 In the Restore Type section, select With NO RECOVERY. - 6 In the AlwaysOn Availability Groups sections, select the Remove Primary Database from the AlwaysOn Availability Group Before Restore check box.

+Do not select the Add Primary Database to the AlwaysOn Availability Group After Restore because you selected the With NO RECOVERY option.

+- 7 Click OK to save the settings, and then click Next. - 8 In Job Name, specify a name for the job if you do not want to use the default setting. - 9 In the Target Client list, select the same Virtual Client that was the target of the backup. - 10 Click Save & Submit, and use the Job Status page to monitor progress.